 The placement test has multiple parts.
-The first part of the placement test is a 30-minute handwritten Writing Sample.
+The first part of the placement test is a 45-minute handwritten Writing Sample.
 After the Writing Sample, you will complete additional testing on Math and Reading skills.
-If your first language is not English, you may also complete a Speaking & Listening test.
 These sections are computerized and untimed.

 Most students complete all sections of the placement test in about 3 hours, though the time it takes you will depend on your test-taking style, knowledge of the material, and comfort with the skills necessary to use a computerized test.